The best place and time to live in the Milky Way: Model assumptions

-with $f_{\rm TP}=0.4 (1)$ for FGK (M) stars. $k(Z)$ is a function with a cut-off at low-metallicity values:
+with $f_{\rm TP}=0.4 (1)$ for FGK (M) stars. $k(Z)$ is a function with a cutoff at low-metallicity values,

-Combining these equations with the Galaxy model of \citet{2009ApJ...690.1452N} (\S \ref{sec:3.4}) we can compute $P_ {\rm HTP} (R,t)$ accounting for the metallicity radial distribution and its cosmic evolution within the Galaxy.
-The number surface density of TPs as function of time along MW is computed using the star formation surface density derived in \S \ref{sec:3.4} and assuming a Salpeter initial mass function: we compute the fraction of M dwarfs $f_{\rm M}$ (with masses in the range 0.1-0.6 $M_{\Sun}$) and FGK stars $f_{\rm FGK}$ (with masses in the range 0.6-1.2 $M_{\Sun}$).
-Assuming an average mass for M stars of 0.35 $M_{\Sun}$ and 0.9 $M_{\Sun}$ for FGK stars we derive the number surface density of TPs around M dwarfs and FGK stars with the following equation:
+Combining these equations with the Galaxy model of \citet{2009ApJ...690.1452N} (\S 3.2), we can compute $P_ {\rm HTP} (R,t)$ accounting for the metallicity radial distribution and its evolution within the Galaxy.
+The number surface density of TPs as function of time in the MW was computed using the star formation surface density derived in \S 3.2 and assuming a Salpeter initial mass function: we computed the fraction of M stars $f_{\rm M}$ (with masses in the range 0.1-0.6 $M_{\Sun}$) and FGK stars $f_{\rm FGK}$ (with masses in the range 0.6-1.2 $M_{\Sun}$).
+Assuming an average mass for M stars of 0.35 $M_{\Sun}$ and 0.9 $M_{\Sun}$ for FGK stars, we derived the number surface density of TPs around M and FGK stars with the following equation:

-where $z_{\rm form}=2.5$ is the formation redshift of the MW in the model of \citet{2009ApJ...690.1452N}.
+where $z_{\rm form} = 3$ is the formation redshift of the MW in the model of \citet{2009ApJ...690.1452N}.